hmcts/hwf-staffapp/README.md

 - Coffeescript in preference to Javascript

 ## Pre-requisites
-To run the headless tests you __will__ need to install quicktime for capybara-webkit:
+To run the headless tests you will need to install quicktime for capybara-webkit:
 ```
 brew install qt
 ```
-You __may__ need to run following for capybara-webkit in ubuntu environments:
+You will need to run the following to enable capybara-webkit in ubuntu environments:
 ```
+sudo apt-get install libqt4-dev
 sudo apt-get install xvfb
 ```